PurnaChandraPanda/AdaptiveCardBotTranslate/v3/AdaptiveTranslatedBot/README.md

 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

-### Creating a custom middleware

-Translation Middleware: We create a translation middleware than can translate text from bot to user and from user to bot, allowing the creation of multilingual bots.
-Users can specify their language preference, which is stored in the user state.
-The translation middleware translates to and from the user's preferred language.
+### Conversion logic

+It's being hard-coded to `fr` converting locale - [here](https://github.com/PurnaChandraPanda/AdaptiveCardBotTranslate/blob/master/v3/AdaptiveTranslatedBot/AdaptiveTranslate/Dialogs/RootDialog.cs#L208).
+However, it can always be optimized and make more dynamic.

 ### Microsoft Translator Text API

 The [Microsoft Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/), Microsoft Translator Text API is a cloud-based machine translation service.
 With this API you can translate text in near real-time from any app or service through a simple REST API call.
 The API uses the most modern neural machine translation technology, as well as offering statistical machine translation technology.

-### Add `TranslatorKey` to Application Settings
+### Add `trns:APIKey` to Application Settings

-If you used the `appsettings.json` file to store your `TranslatorKey` then you'll need to add this key and its value to the Application Settings for your deployed bot.
+If you used the `web.config` file to store your `trns:APIKey` then you'll need to add this key and its value to the Application Settings for your deployed bot.

 - Log into the [Azure portal](https://portal.azure.com)
 - In the left nav, click on `Bot Services`